circuitdao/docs/docs/glossary.md

 **Module.** See mod.

-**```MOD_HASH```.** A fixed arg that can be found in all protocol coin mods.
-The treehash of the coin's mod after all other fixed args have been curried in.
+**```MOD_HASH```.** An [immutable arg](./technical-manual/overview#immutable-state) that can be found in all protocol coin mods.
+The treehash of a coin's mod after all fixed args have been curried in.

 **Mojo.** The smallest unit of the XCH cryptocurrency.
 1 trillion mojos = 1 XCH.

 **Mutable arg.** A curried arg that can be changed by one or more protocol operations.

-**Mutable state.** The mutable args of a coin's state.
+**Mutable state.** The mutable args of a coin's [state](./technical-manual/overview#mutable-state).
 This includes state variables with limited mutability, e.g. a launcher ID which is set once in the eve spend and immutable from then on.

 **Operation.** An action that a user or keeper can perform on the protocol.
 Examples include depositing collateral into a collateral vault, withdrawing from a savings vault, triggering a liquidation auction, or recovering bad debt.
 Operations require one or more protocol coins to be spent simultaneously.
 For example, announcing an Announcer price only requires one coin to be spent, the Announcer itself.
 Performing the win operation at the end of a Recharge Auction requires the Recharge Auction coin, Statutes, a CRT coin, and all Treasury coins to be spent.
 Operations are not to be confused with Chialisp [operators](https://chialisp.com/operators).

 **```OPERATIONS```.** A fixed arg that is present in most protocol coin mods.
 A list of program hashes, each of which corresponds to an operation.

-**Owner.** TODO
+**Owner.** The individual or entity that has exclusive control over certain operations of a protocol coin.
+For example, only the owner of a collateral vault can deposit or withdraw collateral.
+The protocol enforces ownership via [inner puzzles](https://docs.chia.net/guides/crash-course/inner-puzzles).

 **Program.** Another word for mod.
 Preferred over mod in the most general contexts.